Visit

 Parking: Accessible parking is available to permitted cars in the Bandshell Lot nearest Bread & Pickle.

-Restrooms: Porta-potties are available near the parking lot, including ADA units.
+Restrooms: Porta-potties are available on shore near the parking lot, including ADA units.
+Park buildings are not heated or winterized, and there are no indoor restroom facilities.

 Sign Language Interpreters & Audio Describers: ASL interpretation and audio description services are available from 11am – 2pm each day of the festival.
-Meet at the Welcome Shanty near Bread & Pickle and we will connect you with your guide!
+Meet at the Welcome Shanty to the village and we will connect you with your guide!

-Printed Maps: Printed maps will be available with shanty names and relevant accessibility and sensory information.
-Ask for one at the Welcome Shanty!
+Printed Maps/Guides: Printed guides will be available with descriptions of shanties and performances, artists involved, and relevant accessibility and sensory information.
+Ask for one at the Welcome Shanty just inside the entrance gate.

-If you have accessibility needs, questions or requests, please contact Kerri in advance of festival days (weekdays are best!) at info@artshantyprojects.org or 612-567-8644.
+If you have accessibility needs, questions or requests, please contact Christina in advance of festival days (weekdays are best!) at info@artshantyprojects.org or 708-738-9864.

 Public Art + Public Health

-• Masks are both safe AND warm!
-We are nurturing a culture of mask-wearing — don’t be shy if you want to wear one.
+We nurture a culture of mask-wearing — don’t be shy if you want to wear one.
+They’re SAFE & WARM!

 Things To Know